cakephp/docs/en/core-libraries/internationalization-and-localization.rst

 Sometimes translations strings can be ambiguous for people translating them.
 This can happen if two strings are identical but refer to different things.
-For example, 'letter' has multiple meanings in english.
+For example, 'letter' has multiple meanings in English.
 To solve that problem, you can use the :php:func:`__x()` function::

     echo __x('written communication', 'He read the first letter');